How to Plant for Bees

 26 October, 2020

-We have been hearing it for years, save the bees!
-We see t-shirts and coffee mugs and bumper stickers.
+We have been hearing it for years — save the bees!
+We see it on t-shirts, coffee mugs, and bumper stickers.
 But how do you really help these pollinators?
-You can easily and cheaply plant for bees at your home.
+You can easily and cheaply plant for bees at home.
 With a little bit of sweat equity, you can create a beautiful and helpful oasis for these super key players in the growth cycle.

 Why Should I Plant For Bees?

-Bees are what's known in nature as pollinators.
-This means that they take the pollen from male plant parts and redistribute to the female parts of plants to help flowers bloom and food grow.
-Bees are basically responsible for our produce consumption.
+Bees are what's known in nature as pollinators — they take pollen from male plant parts and redistribute it to the female parts of plants to help flowers bloom and food grow.
+Bees are essentially responsible for much of our produce consumption.
 We need to plant for bees in order to save our salads!
-Bees already have a harder time surviving in the modern world they often get killed with pesticides, their habitats get destroyed, and the ever changing climate has affected them as well.
+Bees already have a harder time surviving in the modern world: they are often killed by pesticides, their habitats get destroyed, and the ever-changing climate has impacted them significantly.

 Choose Your Area

-When deciding to plant for bees, you want to choose an area that works for you.
-Will it be in the front yard or back?
-Shade or sun?
-You can always begin small and add later, depending on your comfortability with gardening.
-Luckily, you don’t need a green thumb to grow a lot of these plants!
+When deciding to plant for bees, choose an area that works for you — front yard or back, shade or sun.
+You can always begin small and add more later depending on your comfort level with gardening.
+Luckily, you don't need a green thumb to grow many of these plants!

 Choose Your Plants

-When deciding on plants there are a few things you need to consider for them to thrive:
+When deciding on plants, there are a few things to consider for them to thrive:

--Flowers, produce, or grass.
-You also want to decide on what type of garden you want to plant for the bees.
-It can be as simple as planting seed and changing your grass to a pollinator friendly one.
-If you would like a more aesthetically pleasing yard, wildflowers can be beautiful and low maintenance.
-If a garden is for you, watermelons, cantaloupes, cucumbers, pumpkins, eggplant, hot peppers and gourds all are great to plant for bees.
+- Flowers, produce, or grass.
+Decide what kind of garden you want to plant for the bees.
+It can be as simple as changing your grass to a pollinator-friendly variety.
+If you'd like a more aesthetically pleasing yard, wildflowers are beautiful and low-maintenance.
+If a food garden is for you, watermelons, cantaloupes, cucumbers, pumpkins, eggplant, hot peppers, and gourds are all great options that bees love.

 If you do plant for the bees, keep in mind that you will see more bees!
-If you find that they have nested in or near your home, do not fear or panic, here is a list of professionals that can help you safely move the bees.
+If you find that they have nested in or near your home, do not fear or panic — professionals are available to safely relocate them.
 Always take proper precautions and keep your safety first.
-Keep checking back to the Kratos Gas & Power blog for great home improvement ideas and money saving tips!
+Keep checking back to the Kratos Gas & Power blog for great home improvement ideas and money-saving tips!